theQuazz/racket-spec/README.md

 ## A Simple Test Framework for Racket/Scheme

-One of the goals was to not use anything which is high level according to the University.
-I am not sure if I succeeded... up to them to decide.

-Its pretty much a rough draft at this point but I think it works well enough to use and since I wrote it myself I hope the university will let me use it on my assignments.

-### Usage

-The best way to use this is probably to create a `spec/` dir within your application and create your tests.
+The best way to use this is to create a `spec/` dir within your application and create your tests.
 Test files should start with `test-` and end with the `.rkt` extension.
-For example `test-foo.rkt` would be a good name for a test file, especially if it is testing `foo.rkt`.
+For example `test-foo.rkt` should contain tests for `foo.rkt`.

 Within the test file you should require `spec.rkt` and the file you want to test.
 It might look something like this: